 If your bike doesn’t have a removable battery, then you should store the entire bike indoors.
-Keep this in mind for the summer if you live where temperatures heat up – you should store your battery in a climate controlled environment.
+Keep this in mind for the summer if you live where temperatures heat up – you should store your battery in a climate-controlled environment.

 You should check the battery every month and charge it back up to that 50-70% range if necessary.
 (Set those calendar reminders!)

 If you do continue to ride your electric bike, the colder temperatures will affect your bike.
-First, riding your eBike in the cold is perfectly fine.
+First, riding your ebike in the cold is perfectly fine.
 But you might notice that the battery drains faster.
-As the temperature drops below 60º F, you wil start to experience a slight drop in battery life.
+As the temperature drops below 60º F, you will start to experience a slight drop in battery life.
 Once the temperature reaches freezing, you could experience less than 50% of your normal battery life.
 The good news is that this is only a temporary effect and your battery will perform like normal when the temperatures rise again.
 One way to limit the impact is to start with a battery that’s been kept inside and warm right until you start your ride.
 And as outlined above, you should store and charge your battery indoors.